Frequently Asked Questions

 Where is the Irish 3/4 Marathon Based?

 Our race is based in Longwood, near Enfield, Co Meath – Location & course map HERE

-This is and easy 30 mins drive from M50 & M7 and 50 Mins from Athlone
+This is an easy 30 mins drive from Dublin / M50 & M7 and 50 Mins from Athlone

-PLEASE Carpool to Access Priority Parking – Car Parks Open at 07:45
+PLEASE Carpool to minimise parking needs & travel costs – Car Parks Open at 07:45

 From South & East access is via Enfield (Via M4 or R148) – Go west from Enfield for ~3km on R148 (Direction Kinnegad) & take right turn for Longwood (5km)